mosabrezaei/Lexical-and-Syntactic-Analysis/README.md

 # Lexical and Syntactic Analysis
-Paper: Investigating Lexical and Syntactic Differences in Written and Spoken English Corpora
+Paper: "Investigating Lexical and Syntactic Differences in Written and Spoken English Corpora"

 DOI: https:// <br />